ljm42/gitlist-docker/README.md

 # gitlist-docker

-A ready to use docker image with preinstalled nginx and gitlist gitlist-1.0.1
+A ready to use docker image with preinstalled nginx and gitlist-1.0.1

-You can use it to quickly expose a web interface of the git repositories in a directory of your host machine.
+You can use it to quickly visualize the git repositories on your machine.

 ## Usage